stefanprodan/gitops-app-distribution/README.md

 while measuring the service level objectives (SLOs) like availability, error rate percentage and average response time.
 If a drop in performance is noticed during the SLOs analysis, the release will be automatically rolled back with minimum impact to end-users.

+Technical solution:
+* create a repository with the manifests required to distribute the app on Kubernetes
+* create a dedicated distribution for each service provider environment type (Kubernetes without a service mesh, with Istio, with Linkerd)
+* use kustomize to build each environment type while keeping the YAML duplication at minimum
+* use GitHub Actions and Kubernetes Kind to validate changes in all three environments
+* use Flux to distribute changes on the service providers clusters
+* use Flagger to automate the production releases on the service providers clusters

 ### Kubernetes cluster